BornoCodes/rock-paper-scissors/README.md

 # rock-paper-scissors
-I have made the game using html,css and javascript
+I have made the game using html and javascript